hero

 lmp-partner-arduino-image-portenta-x8.wic.gz

 .
-Please make sure the
+Please ensure the

 .wic